hashicorp/consul/website/source/docs/agent/http/operator.html.markdown

 is more information on gossip encryption available [here](/docs/agent/encryption.html#gossip-encryption).

-The register endpoint expects a JSON request body to be PUT.
+The PUT method expects a JSON request body to be submitted.
 The request body must look like:

 ```javascript